victorcmoura/chat/README.md

     - User to user messaging
     - Due to the GUI, it is hard to send a message to an unexistant queue (there is a specific situation when this can occur)
     - Chat nickname is the user's unix username
+    - Broadcast a message to all users (Jul, 10th - 2019)

 ## Known issues
 - ~When a user A is chatting with user B and user B becomes offline (the queue is deleted), if chat A don't close the current chat window, it will be possible to send a message to an unexistant queue~ (FIXED)